unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_kdl/README.md

 ## Configuration

-The solver can be configured with the following parameters, to be passed via the node parameters interface:
+The interface can be configured with the following parameters, to be passed via the node parameters interface:

 * `robot_description`: a string representing the URDF robot description;
 * `root`: the root of the kinematic chain to solve the dynamics for